 Competing for attention as a golf course in the Algarve can be tricky.
 There are so many excellent resorts to choose from in this region of Portugal.
 It would easy for some to slip by the radar.

 However, this results in every course having to be at its best to attract golfers, and the competition keeps every Algarve club on its toes.

-One club which has risen to the challenge in Quinta da Cima and this is a great place for a round of golf in the Algarve.
+One club that has risen to the challenge in Quinta da Cima is a great place for a round of golf in the Algarve.

-Situated in the Ria Formosa Nature Reserve and immediately you can tell playing here is going to be good, just from this piece of information.
+Situated in the Ria Formosa Nature Reserve and immediately you can tell playing here will be good, just from this piece of information.

 The course is located 12 kilometres from the Moorish town of Tavira on the eastern Algarve.
 The island of Tavira boasts a long sandy beach and is a great place to stay when playing golf at Quinta da Cima.
 Only 45 minutes’ drive from Faro International Airport and it doesn’t take long from arrivals to be on the first tee.